 |Figure 2 - Dragging an image to the Simulator adds it to the Simulator's Photo Library.|

-When you do this, Safari is launched in the Simulator, and the image is displayed in the browser window as shown in Figure 3;
+When you do this, the Photos app is launched in the Simulator, and the image is displayed in the window as shown in Figure 3.

-- Now drag and drop the DoodleJump2.PNG from Finder onto the Simulator and repeat the same actions in the previous step to save the image.
+- Now drag and drop the DoodleJump2.PNG from Finder onto the Simulator.

 That's it!
 Now you have two images in the iPhone Simulator you can access from the iAppsReview app.
 If you'd like, you can click the Simulator Home button, launch the Photos app, and check out the two newly added images.